-Statistics for the ASFSR are gathered based on reports provided to Campus Security Authorities (CSAs), the Office of Environmental Health and Safety, law enforcement agencies in jurisdictions where Boise State owns, leases, or controls property, or those with jurisdiction on adjacent property.
-The CCO requests, gathers, and reports the university’s crime statistics from CSAs and other sources as defined in the Act.
+Statistics for the ASFSR are gathered based on reports provided to Campus Security Authorities (CSAs), Environmental Health, Safety and Sustainability, and law enforcement agencies in jurisdictions where Boise State owns, leases, or controls property, or those with jurisdiction on adjacent property.
+The CCO requests, gathers, and reports the University’s crime statistics from CSAs and other sources as defined in the Act.

 4.4 Campus Security Authorities (CSAs)

 As defined above, those with responsibility for campus security in whole or part are CSAs.
-Individuals responsible for student and campus activities and others, as a result of their role at the university, may also be classified as CSAs under the Clery Act; this means they may have specific crime reporting obligations under the law.
+Individuals responsible for student and campus activities and others, as a result of their role at the University, may also be classified as CSAs under the Clery Act which means they may have specific crime reporting obligations under the law.

 4.4.1 Individual Responsibilities